mohanad-hafez/car-dealership-system/README.md

 - Removing vehicles from the inventory.
 - Editing vehicle information (make, model, color, year, price, type, handlebar type).

+## Usage

+Before running the program, ensure you have Java Development Kit (JDK) installed on your system.
+Then, follow these steps to compile and execute the Car Dealership System:

+1. **Compile the Program**: Open your command-line interface, navigate to the project directory containing the source files, and execute the following command to compile the Java files:

+    ```bash
+    javac carDealership/*.java
+    ```

+    This command will compile all Java files in the `carDealership` package.

+2. **Run the Program**: After successful compilation, execute the following command to run the Main class:

+    ```bash
+    java carDealership.Main
+    ```

+    This command will start the program and display the main menu for interacting with the Car Dealership System.

 ## Implementation Details

 The implementation adheres to the project requirements, including: